-TOLEDO, Ohio (AP) — While an anguished nation slept in the hours after the assassination of President John F. Kennedy, flames tore through a nursing home in rural northern Ohio, killing 63 people in what remains one of the worst such fires in U.S. history.
+TOLEDO, Ohio (AP) — While a restless nation slept in the hours after the assassination of President John F. Kennedy, flames tore through a nursing home in rural northern Ohio, killing 63 people in what remains one of the worst such fires in U.S. history.

 Many victims had been restrained to their beds or trapped behind wheelchairs that were too wide for the exits.
 Investigators later blamed faulty wiring and found the nursing home didn't have an evacuation plan.

-Overshadowed by the shooting in Dallas 50 years ago and largely forgotten today, that deadly fire — along with a string of other nursing home fires in the 1960s — helped bring about better federal and state oversight and uniform safety rules for the industry.
+Overshadowed by the shooting in Dallas 50 years ago and largely forgotten today, the deadly fire along with a string of other nursing home fires in the 1960s helped bring about better federal and state oversight and uniform safety rules for the industry.

 Until then, inspections and regulations left to the states were inconsistent, and there were no requirements for sprinklers, fire drills or safety plans.